robmosys-tum/PapPercComp/gestures_recognition/README.md

 ``./run.sh ``

-7. Run RVIZ, use config file gesturesRecognition.rviz
+7. Run RVIZ in a new terminal window, use config file gesturesRecognition.rviz

 ``rviz2``

+The running setup should look like this: